 MC has secured the services of a nearby daycare facility so that employees can smoothly return to work when they wish.
 In addition, MC has also secured the services of sick-child daycare facilities so that employees always have access to a daycare facility and babysitters who they can rely on confidently when their children are ill.
-Since the summer of 2015, MC has been providing the MC Gakudo service for employees with children in elementary school.
+In addition, MC has been providing the MC Gakudo service for employees with children in elementary school.
 This service provides day camps for children during long vacation periods from school.

-Establishment of Paid School Events Leave, Extension of Flex-Time Work Period, and Trial of Telecommuting Work (working from home)
+Paid School Events Leave, Staggered Work Hours, Flex-Time Work and Telecommuting (working from home)

-In the year ended March 2016, MC established paid school events leave, which allows employees to take time off to attend official school and daycare events, such as entrance and graduation ceremonies.
-MC also extended the effective period of its staggered work hours and flex-time systems to year 6 of Japanese elementary school.
-Furthermore, since the year ended March 2016, MC has been supporting mothers and fathers balancing work and childcare by running a trial for telecommuting (working from home).
+MC has established a system for paid school events leave, which allows employees to take time off to attend official school and daycare events, such as entrance and graduation ceremonies.
+Employees with children up to year 6 of Japanese elementary school can also utilize the staggered work hours and flex-time systems.
+Furthermore, since July 2018, MC has been supporting employees balancing work and childcare by establishing a new system for telecommuting (working from home).